 For additional information on taking classes across the Midway, please visit http://www.law.uchicago.edu/students/acrossthemidway.

 For classes not governed by the rules applicable to limited enrollment classes, students must complete all adds or drops to their class schedule by the third week of the quarter.
-These deadlines are strictly enforced.
+The deadline is strictly enforced.
 After the third week, there can be no changes in a student’s enrollment except in extraordinary circumstances.
 A student who fails to complete a class and who does not obtain special permission from the Dean of Students to drop after the deadline will receive a “W” (up to the last day of classes) or a failing grade (after the last day of classes) on his/her transcript for that course.
 Permission to drop a class after the deadline will not be granted (even with a W) if (1) the class was included in the bidding process and oversubscribed at the time of registration; (2) the student has received 50% or more of the final grade; (3) the professor objects to the drop; (4) the student will have less than nine credits for the quarter; (5) the student has begun the final exam; or (6) the request fails to meet the aforementioned “extraordinary circumstances” condition.
 Failure to read and follow the directions for adding or dropping a course or to take note of the applicable deadline is not considered an extraordinary circumstance.